jrbuchanan02/videogame/README.md

    brings randomness into seemingly completely certain game-events.
    - [ ] Multiple engine states including a menu, cutscene, tutorial, and in-game state.
+## Dependencies
+Videogame intends on having minimal dependencies.
+All external code is currently contained within the `extern` folder.
+The complete list of all program contents which are not the intellectual property of Videogame's creators are down below:

+- The Unicode Character Database, copyright 2021[^3] Unicode Inc.[^4].
+ Videogame uses the UCD version 14.0, which is licensed under the open-source Unicode License.
+You can read the unicode license [here](https://www.unicode.org/license.txt), or, at https://www.unicode.org/license.txt (the link points there).
+- Rapidxml, copyright 2006, 2007 Marcin Kalicinski.
+Videogame uses Rapidxml version 1.13, which is copyright under the open-source Boost Software License.
+You can read the Boost Software license [here](./extern/rapidxml-1.13/license.txt), or in the file ./extern/rapidxml-1.13/license.txt (the link points there).

+[^3]: I may have the year off on the UCD 14.0's copyright date.
+However, we can infer from the age of Unicode version 14.0 to know that the copyright year listed is around that time.

+[^4]: Unicode Inc. is the name of the organization as listed in the license.